I welcome you to this series of articles intended for the discovery of Korean animals and in particular birds.

 Its diet consists mainly of insects, seeds, roots, plants, and small animals.

-Due to ongoing habitat loss and overhunting in some areas, the white-naped crane is evaluated as vulnerable on the IUCN Red List of Threatened Species.
-It is listed on Appendix I and II of CITES.
+Due to ongoing habitat loss and overhunting in some areas, the white-naped crane is considered vulnerable on the IUCN Red List of Threatened Species.
+It is listed in Appendix I and II of CITES.
 In South Korea, it has been designated natural monument 203

 Mandarin duck